 Consortium for Graduate Study in Management: A fellowship program that works specifically with underrepresented minority students pursuing an MBA.
 Some member schools have deferred or early program connections.

-ROMBA (Reaching Out MBA): LGBT+MBA fellowship program — not first-gen specific, but a strong community resource.
+ROMBA (Reaching Out MBA): LGBT+MBA fellowship program.
+Not first-gen specific, but a strong community resource.

 Toigo Foundation: Focused on underrepresented professionals in finance.
 Their fellowship and network programs are relevant for first-gen students pursuing finance careers.

 Individual school programs: Most M7 programs have first-generation student groups and pre-admission programming.
-Some schools host events specifically for first-gen and underrepresented students that are worth attending before you apply — they'll tell you more about the program's actual culture than the admissions website will.
+Some schools host events specifically for first-gen and underrepresented students that are worth attending before you apply.
+They'll tell you more about the program's actual culture than the admissions website will.

 The One Thing to Say Clearly in Your Application

 If you're a first-gen student, you've earned your way to this application through paths that most of your competition hasn't had to navigate.
-That's not a caveat — it's a fact about your profile.
+That's not a caveat.
+It's a fact about your profile.

 The strongest first-gen applications are ones where the applicant says, in some form: "Here is what I came from.
 Here is what I built from it.
 Here is what I'm going to build with the platform this program provides."
 That's a clean, powerful narrative structure.
 Use it.